antischematic/angular-composition-api/packages/core/README.md

 -  When an event binding is executed.
 -  When `subscribe` emits a value, after the observer is called.

-Functions returned from the setup function will also trigger change detection if they called from a template event binding.

 Updates to reactive state are not immediately reflected in the view.
 If you need an immediate update, call `detectChanges` after updating a value.

 Change detection might _not_ occur when: